InterlaceProject/ASIMDockerEnvironment/README.md

 ./execute
 ```

-## ASIM Specifications
+## ASIM Specifications Notes

-The INTERLACE ASIM Specifications are located in directory **ASIMSpec** of the main directory after build.sh has been executed.
-They may be edited and re-executed any time by calling **execute**.
-For updateing a potentially old repository call **configure** again or go to directory **ASIMSpec** and execute **git pull**.
+The INTERLACE ASIM Specifications are cloned into the main directory after **configure** has been executed.
+The Specifications may be edited and re-executed any time by calling **execute**, because the cloned directory is shared into the running docker container.
+For updateing a potentially old repository call **configure** again or go to directory **ASIMSpec** directly and execute **git pull**.

 ## scripts Directory

 The bash scripts of that directory are used to start the ICEF framework manager as well as one brapper.
 Then the run.icef specifications located in directroy **ASIMSpec** are sent to the manager which distributes them to the brapper.

+## TODO

+ * also clone icef framework into main directory (like ASIMSpec) and share in into running container
+ * add .gitattributes entry in order to have correct line endings for framework files (always Linux style).